AnotherSamWilson/miceforest/README.md

 Multiple Imputation can take a long time.
 If you wish to impute a dataset using the MICE algorithm, but don’t have time to train new models, it is possible to impute new datasets using a `ImputationKernel` object.
-The `impute_new_data()` function uses the random forests collected by `ImputationKernel` to perform multiple imputation without updating the random forest at each iteration:
+The `impute_new_data()` function uses the models collected by `ImputationKernel` to perform multiple imputation without updating the models at each iteration:

 ``` python
 # Our 'new data' is just the first 15 rows of iris_amp